Skip to content

 What flexible benefits actually save you: a worked example

 Most companies know flexible benefits are a good idea.
 Fewer know what the math looks like when you actually open up the package.
-Here is what happens to a typical Swedish mid-size when you keep the structural benefits fixed, flex the rest, and let the social-contribution math do its work.
+Here is a real case scenario, calculated together with one of our clients before they decided that flexible benefits are a fit for them and their employees.

 Caroline Sandqvist